ssenmosip/mosip-temp-documentation/MOSIP-Configuration-Server.md

 `#spring.cloud.config.name=kernel`<br/>

+`spring.cloud.config.server.git.search-paths=config`<br/>

 `#exposing refresh endpoint so that whenevr configuration changes in git,`<br/>
 `#post /actuator/refresh endpoint can be called for the client microservices`<br/>
 `#to update the configuration`<br/>
 `management.endpoints.web.exposure.include=refresh`<br/>
 3. Once the setup is done, the properties can be used in same way in application as local properties file for properties file and yaml file.
-Letâ€™s assume I have a key â€œmsgâ€� in my properties file, we can get the value as follows:
+Lets assume I have a key in my properties file, we can get the value as follows:

 `/** `<br/>
  `* `<br/>